Netflix/PigPen/README.md

 # Really, yet another map-reduce language?

-### If you know clojure, you already know pigpen
+### If you know Clojure, you already know pigpen

 The primary goal of PigPen is to take language out of the equation.
-PigPen operators are designed to be as close as possible to the clojure equivalents.
+PigPen operators are designed to be as close as possible to the Clojure equivalents.
 And there are no sidecar files for UDFs - they're right inline where they should be.

 Here's the proverbial word count: